michelesr/thesis/src/context.md

-- Configuring the container environment to include containers for the testing framework will permit the running of end-to-end tests without additional configuration to be done by developers in the future, while unit tests can also be implemented without additional configurations
+- Configuring the container environment to include containers for the testing framework will permit the running of end-to-end tests without additional configuration to be done by developers in the future, while unit tests can also be executed without additional configurations

-A particular importance is attributed to the last point, because after the containers configuration is done, developers can develop and run both unit and end-to-end tests, opening the way for the Test Driven Development, the practice of write tests as specifications of a feature to implement, before actually implement that feature.
-Before writing a new method, the developer can write a unit test to verify its behaviour, and before implementing a feature requested by the client, a end-to-end tests can be written as specification of that feature.
+A particular importance is attributed to the last point, because after the containers configuration is done, developers can implement and run both unit and end-to-end tests, opening the way for the Test Driven Development, the practice of writing tests as specifications of a feature to implement, before actually implement that feature.
+Before writing a new method, the developer can write a unit test to verify its behaviour, and before implementing a feature requested by the customer, a end-to-end tests can be written as specification of that feature.
 With this approach, the last implemented features are also covered with automated testing, drastically improving the quality of the software.